Nick Nero: The Raposo murder

 In the spring of 2012, a love triangle led to a murder.
-Caputo together with Johnny Raposo, who were supposed best friends, were both having an affair with the same women who worked as a waitress in a Toronto restaurant, whom Edwards and Nájera noted "...was not to be confused with either the mother of Raposo's son or Caputo's moneyed girlfriend".
-One knew both men very well who did not wish to be identified stated: "He [Caputo] was pretending to be Johnny's friend.
+Caputo together with Johnny Raposo, who were supposed best friends, were both having an affair with the same woman who worked as a waitress in a Toronto restaurant, whom Edwards and Nájera noted "...was not to be confused with either the mother of Raposo's son or Caputo's moneyed girlfriend".
+One who knew both men very well and did not wish to be identified stated: "He [Caputo] was pretending to be Johnny's friend.
 He was a conniver.
-A real conniver...He was a weasel.
+A real conniver...
+He was a weasel.
 Who goes and fucks your girlfriend behind your back?"
 Caputo became jealous of Raposo, and as he wanted the affections of his mistress all to himself, decided that Raposo had to be killed.
 Caputo used Nero as his instrument for disposing of his romantic rival Raposo.
-Caputo in his texts to Nero expressed much hatred of Raposo as made numerous disparaging remarks about him from April 2012 onward and promoted the thesis that Raposo was an informer.
-Besides for bragging about love life, Caputo argued to Nero that because Raposo disliked texting via the Pretty Good Privacy network, and instead preferred to use the telephone that proved he must be an informer.
+Caputo in his texts to Nero expressed much hatred of Raposo as well as made numerous disparaging remarks about him from April 2012 onward and promoted the thesis that Raposo was an informer.
+Besides for bragging about his love life, Caputo argued to Nero that because Raposo disliked texting via the Pretty Good Privacy network, and instead preferred to use the telephone that proved he must be an informer.

 The Italian-Canadian Nero, who very much wanted to join the Mafia, regarded the Mafiosi Caputo as his mentor and tended to follow his lead.
 Nero always regarded Caputo as the best man to sponsor him to join the Wolfpack elite.
 Nero constantly needed encouragement and support from Caputo and on 28 April 2012 texted him: "I could really use a hug from u [you] rite [right] now".
 Nero complained to Caputo about having to pay a "work tax" to the Musitano brothers of Hamilton, charging that the Musitanos took it as their right to have a share of his profits because he operated in Niagara peninsula without ever doing anything on his behalf.
 Nero asked Caputo to speak with the Musitano brothers to reduce their "work tax"; unknown to him, "Fat Pat" Musitano was still angry with Caputo for not financially supporting his wife and children while he was in prison.
 Nero became convinced that Raposo was an informer and starting on 28 April 2012 started to send texts to Alkhalil demanding that Raposo be murdered.